VMGWARE/CodeHalt/README.md

 ### Features

-* Automatically creates a shortcut to CodeHalt.exe in the Programs folder
+- Automatically creates a shortcut to CodeHalt.exe in the Programs folder
-* Will Generate a complete log of all processes that are terminated or other events that occur
+- Will Generate a complete log of all processes that are terminated or other events that occur
-* The targeted processes are stored in a `processes.txt` and can be edited manually during runtime
+- The targeted processes are stored in a `processes.txt` and can be edited manually during runtime
-* Easy to use interface
+- Easy to use interface

 ### Interface

-* Scan Processes - List all processes that are marked to be managed by CodeHalt
+- Scan Processes - List all processes that are marked to be managed by CodeHalt
-* Open In Explorer - Open the process/logs directory in explorer
+- Open In Explorer - Open the process/logs directory in explorer
-* Modes
+- Modes

-  * Passive - CodeHalt will not do anything to the process
+  - Passive - CodeHalt will not do anything to the process
-  * Active - CodeHalt will automatically halt the process if it is running
+  - Active - CodeHalt will automatically halt the process if it is running

-* Termintate Selected - Terminate the selected process
+- Terminate Selected - Terminate the selected process
-* Terminate All - Terminate all processes that are marked to be managed by CodeHalt
+- Terminate All - Terminate all processes that are marked to be managed by CodeHalt

 ## TODO

-* [ ] Add a way to add processes to the list without having to edit the `processes.txt` file
+- [ ] Add a way to add processes to the list without having to edit the `processes.txt` file
-* [ ] Add a way to add processes to the list without having to edit the `processes.txt` file
+- [ ] Add a way to add processes to the list without having to edit the `processes.txt` file
-* [ ] Add backend support for the modes (Passive and Active)
+- [x] Add backend support for the modes (Passive and Active)
-* [ ] Fix the bug where the program will crash if the target process is not found or if the process is already terminated
+- [ ] Fix the bug where the program will crash if the target process is not found or if the process is already terminated

 ## Help